-Mockingbird’s Youth Programs train young people, ages 13 through 25, who have experienced homelessness or foster care, to be their own best advocates.
-By doing so, they change policies, perceptions, and practices that stand in the way of every young person having a safe and stable home.
+Mockingbird’s Youth Programs work in partnership with young people, ages 13 - 25, who have experienced foster care or homelessness.
+We believe young people with lived experience in the systems we seek to transform are in the best position to know what needs to change.
+Through their leadership, Mockingbird advocates change the policies, perceptions, and practices that stand in the way of every young person having a safe and stable home.

-Our solutions focus on improving the systems of care that ultimately serve thousands of children and youth each year in Washington.
+Our solutions focus on improving our state systems of care - systems that serve thousands of Washington's children, youth and families every year.

 Are you 13-25 and interested in connecting with other young people who've experienced foster care or homelessness?
-Want to use your experience and expertise in changing policies and perceptions?
+Do you want to use your experience and expertise to improve the system?
 Come to one of our regional Chapter meetings - Seattle, Everett, Tacoma, Olympia, Yakima, Spokane - or our Youth Advocates Ending Homeless Chapter in Seattle.